scottpetrovic/krita-org-hugo/content/en/posts/2014/interview-with-wayne-parker.md

 ### Do you paint professionally or as a hobby artist?

 Well, both.
 My main job is pretty boring as I do illustrations for the government, but I also work freelance and do commissions whenever I have the time to do so.
-I'm also working on a personal IP titled “The Notorious Disciples” which I'll be finishing up on this year.
+I'm also working on a personal IP titled "The Notorious Disciples" which I'll be finishing up on this year.

 ### When and how did you end up trying digital painting for the first time?